kpomm/kpomm/README.md

 ### Hi there 👋
 ### Welcome to my Page

-I am a junior from Dartmouth College study Computer Science and Physics.
+I am a junior from Dartmouth College studying Computer Science and Physics.
 My interests include full-stack web development, UI/UX design, machine learning, and data science.
 I am currently a Creative Technologist Intern at Hume AI with intentions to pursue Software Engineering as a full time career.

 🔭 I’m currently working on my personal portfolio website and a side project for my Digital Applied Learning and Innovation (DALI) Lab application at Dartmouth College.